 - “A standardized method to dynamically provision new containers” – The DevOps community has been hard at work improving technologies that auto provision IT assets.
 The current leading open source projects in this realm are Chef and Puppet with large communities and lots of tools.
 Therefore, provisioning and configuration of containers is delegated to either of these platforms.

-- “An intuitive and consistent method to wire new containers together to provide a targeted service” – Dynamic or Static configuration is returned as JSON objects via HTTP callbacks from the Telethings Broker and it in turn hands it to the Chef or Puppet valium where to buy script for processing.
+- “An intuitive and consistent method to wire new containers together to provide a targeted service” – Dynamic or Static configuration is returned as JSON objects via HTTP callbacks from the Telethings Broker and it in turn hands it to the Chef or Puppet script for processing.
 Configuration scripts are usually small and target a specific service.
 For more complex requirements many small targeted scripts can be executed sequentially to build up complex services.
 Also configuration scripts are usually provided separate from deployment scripts to allow containers to be reconfigured at runtime using the configuration scripts.
 Notable exceptions are services that will only be configured only once.
 In order to reconfigure these services the user must destroy and re-deploy the services using the Telethings Broker.

 - “A standardized method to monitor deployed infrastructure” – There are many strategies to monitor the health of infrastructure but Telethings has opted in favor of the SNMP protocol for monitoring and management of networked services.
 Therefore, Telethings tries to enable SNMP when ever possible.
 On a side note, the Telethings team is currently investigating alternative methods for monitoring of services that don’t support the SNMP protocol.